What the UN General Assembly Taught Me About Technology, Choice, and My Cell Phone

 “ You need innovation in order to leapfrog.
 And those at the bottom can actually surpass those at the top just by having it. […] There are legacy frameworks in place by those in power.
 The United States for example.
 The telephone was invented here, but […] the infrastructure is very expensive and it is very very old — over 100 years old.
 There are countries that get to leapfrog by having wireless towers put in place.
 They don’t need the infrastructure of electricity lines and telephone lines, sitting on top of dead trees, connected throughout the country.
 That allows them to [save costs, and connect immediately].
 Invest in infrastructure that spreads information .” — Huang

 Huang reminded me that technology is not a given.
 Even here in a high-income nation, technology is a choice.
 She says the decision-maker can be anyone: a teacher, ahead of a university, or a company’s HR department.

 “The cutting-edge technology — and the ones that are open to using them — will always leapfrog.” — Huang

 It’s hard to believe that developing countries are still overlooked when it comes to tech innovation.
 Though it may be easier to access resources and funding in high-income nations, developing countries are eager and often quicker to choose change.
-The Global Goals sessions further confirmed KFG’s mission to rapidly connect decision makers with relevant expertise to make real-time business decisions.
-Tapping into the world’s countless professionals makes a big difference for clients — regardless of their geography, budget, or how niche the request.
+The Global Goals sessions further confirmed KFG’s mission to rapidly connect decision-makers with relevant expertise to make real-time business decisions.
+Tapping into the world’s countless professionals makes a big difference for clients — regardless of their geography, budget, or how niche they request.